tnwei/vqgan-clip-app/diffusion_README.md

     + `pip install lpips`
 3. Download the pretrained weights and config files using links in the `download-diffusion-weights.sh` script.
 Note that that all of the links are commented out by default.
 Recommend to download one by one, as some of the downloads can take a while.

-Run the app by calling `streamlit run diffusion_app.py` instead.
+Run the app by calling `streamlit run diffusion_app.py`.